Southeast Asia Info

 Recycling plastic in Southeast Asia

 All plastic is really bad for our health and environment.
-So the best choice is to stop using plastic all together, or reuse certain plastics such as lunch boxes.
+So the best choice is to stop using plastic all together, or reuse certain plastics such as lunch boxes if you don’t have a non-plastic alternative.
 The ways to reuse plastic are available on the page for individuals.
-In Cambodia there are no recycling plants, whilst countries such as Thailand, Malaysia, Vietnam and Indonesia do have recycling facilities, they are insufficient for the volume of plastics being sent there.
+In Cambodia there are limited recycling plants, whilst countries such as Thailand, Malaysia, Vietnam and Indonesia do have recycling facilities, they are insufficient for the volume of plastics being sent there (Malaysia now taking the bulk of plastics globally since China stopped permitting imported plastic for recycling).
 Additionally, some facilities are illegal, plastics being sent are contaminated and therefore unable to be recycled and not all supply channels are above board.
 There is an informal system of recycling workers in the region, in Cambodia they’re called edjai.
 They take or buy plastic bottles, cans, cardboard and some other items deemed valuable that they can sell to recycling depots who transport the waste to recycling facilities, currently in Thailand, Malaysia and Vietnam.
 This local system is the best option, so separate your waste and put it in a place that’s easy for it to be collected.
 You may want to talk with your landlord or directly with your local collectors to set up the best system for you.

 Reduce your impact